Silvyjson/Habit_Tracker_App/README.md

   - **Process**: The tasks are retrieved from the database and printed on the terminal, along with the habit names and timestamps.

 - **ENTER 7**: View all tasks.

   - **Function**: This option displays all tasks in the database.
   - **Process**: The tasks are retrieved from the database and printed on the terminal, along with the habit names and timestamps.

+- **ENTER 8**: analyze user habit.

+  - **Function**: This option analyzes user habit in the database.
+  - **Process**: The `analyze_user_habits` function retrieves and summarizes key insights from the database on user habit patterns, highlighting streaks, current habits, and areas needing improvement.

+- **ENTER 9**: Get longest streak for a specific habit.

+  - **Function**: This option returns longest streak for a specific habit in the database.
+  - **Process**: This function retrieves longest streak of a specific habit from the database.

+- **ENTER 0**: Exit the application.

 ---